 10 Phrases that Good Managers Say Regularly

-Good managers are different from other bosses.
+Good managers use phrases and words that are different from other bosses.
 If you have had one lately you probably noticed they have high standards, are upbeat, knowledgeable and straight talkers.
 You will get the feedback you need to succeed.
 If you are lucky enough to have one you will want to excel, because you believe in yourself a little more when you are around them.

-Here are ten statements that good managers (real leaders) say regularly that shows they care about their people more than their title.
+A key attribute about good managers is that they talk differently than their colleagues, and that adds to our sense of empowerment.
+Here are ten statements that good managers (real leaders) say regularly that show they care about their people more than their title.

 Yes, some leaders actually say that once in a while instead of something like “What have you done for me lately?”
 I had one that used to say, “How much money have you made me today?”
 All employees want to be part of something bigger or grander than the everyday grind, and it’s nice to know work can be that something.
 Leadership is influence, and it’s either positive or negative.
 There is no neutral.